pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Tools.rst

 :ref:`Bevel Tool Panel <ug-bevel-tool-panel>` above the primary selection.
 Changes to the bevel profile in the panel are applied to all selected Beveled models.

+See the :ref:`Bevel Tool Panel documentation <ug-bevel-tool-panel>` for more information about this tool.

 |block-image|